 However, for most people, a simple 3- or 5-band pedal will suffice in adjusting the basic frequencies of a guitar.

-Our Final Say - The Best Way To Equalize The Playing Field
+The Best Way To Equalize The Playing Field

 EQ is possibly the most underrated part of getting your guitar sound, but in some ways, it is the most important.